 Usually, when a newer version of Internet Explorer is installed on a computer, the older version is removed.
 However, for web developers, this can be a problem as they cannot check their site in previous versions.
 One possible solution would be to use modern.IE to test IE 6 through 11 locally through the use of Virtual Machines.

 If you do not want to install multiple browsers on your computer, there are online services which allow you to view your website with other browsers.
 However, a disadvantage of most of these services is that you need to have a public web server on which your test Drupal installation with your theme can run on.

-The most comprehensive browser testing tool BrowserStack is available starting (as high as) $19/month for unlimited interactive testing of public or private/local hosted sites (free 20 minute trial is available).
+A comprehensive browser testing tool BrowserStack is available at a reasonable price for unlimited interactive testing of public or private/local hosted sites.
 They provide Mac and Windows virtual machines with several versions of browsers and even mobile device emulators for real-time interactive previewing of your sites.
-(The other options below pale in comparison to BrowserStack).
+They offer a free trial version with a time limit.